quarto-dev/quarto-nvim/README.md

 ### Usage

-Uou can open the hover documentation for R, python and julia code chunks with `K`, got-to-definition with `gd` etc. and get autocompletion via the lsp source for your completion plugin.
+You can open the hover documentation for R, python and julia code chunks with `K`, got-to-definition with `gd` etc. and get autocompletion via the lsp source for your completion plugin.

 A list of currently available language server requests can be found in the [otter.nvim documentation](https://github.com/jmbuhr/otter.nvim?tab=readme-ov-file#lsp-methods-currently-implemented).